zhiwie/biodiversity/README.md

 # biodiversity
-related codes are in the 3 branches>>
+the related data are referred from codecademy.

+various visual graph and analysation are made to further process the insights of data.